Top Three Books for Business Wisdom

 C. The Inner Game of Tennis - Timothy Gallwey

-The message for me is practical observation.
-I struggle with the critical or judgmental observation which makes perfecting something harder than it really should.
-The insight for me is to observe non-judgmentally, see the desired outcome and let it be/happen.
+The message is practical observation.
+We all struggle with the critical or judgmental observation which makes perfecting something harder than it really should.
+The workable insight is to observe non-judgmentally, see the desired outcome and let it be/happen.

 In all three of these, the common item is creating new paths and new ways of understanding situations.
 I've had a way of doing things and that way has gotten results.
-In hindsight, those results were exactly what they needed to be for me at that time.
-In my continuous need to grow and learn these books prescribe new ways of organizing and creating meaning.
+In hindsight, those results were exactly what they needed to be for that particular time.
+In our continuous need to grow and learn these books prescribe new ways of organizing and creating meaning.

 cost efficiency, returns